kzeslaf/cpp-project-template/README.md

 For the build system we are using [scons](http://www.scons.org).

-To build project call following command in project main dir: `scons` and to clean project call: `scons -c`.
+To build project call following command in project main dir:

+    scons

+and to clean project call:

+    scons -c

 Qt Creator IDE